Bloceducare/SafeKeep-contracts/README.md

 ## Dead Man Switch(DMS) Module.

-The DMSFacet facet, which is part of the Dead Man Switch Module, manages the logic that permits the bitcoin in a vault to be distributed to others.
+The DMSFacet facet, which is part of the Dead Man Switch Module, manages the logic that permits the cryptocurrencies in a vault to be distributed to others.
 The term "dead Man Switch" refers to the component of safe that involves recovery. just in case anything unexpected happens.
 It offers features like assigning assets to others to withdraw only after a fair period of inactivity from the vault, utilizing the backup address provided to claim new owner of vault when existing ownership is being compromised, and this is where cryptocurrencies can be inherited when owner dies.